-Dr. Altmeyer is the President, Chief Executive Officer and member of the board of directors of TigaTx, Inc. since June 2021, a biotech company developing engineered IgA monoclonal antibodies for the treatment of cancer patients.
-Before joining TigaTx, Dr. Altmeyer was the Chief Business Officer at Sigilon Therapeutics, Inc. (Nasdaq: SGTX), a biotech company developing Shielded Living Therapeutics for patients with chronic diseases, from 2019 to January 2021.
-From 2016 to 2019, Dr. Altmeyer was Chief Business Officer at Adicet Bio, Inc. (Nasdaq: ACET), a biotech developing allogenic, engineered gamma delta T cells for the treatment of cancer and other diseases.
-Prior to Adicet Bio, Dr. Altmeyer was Vice President for Business Development & Licensing at Baxalta (acquired by Shire Plc) from 2015 to 2016 where she focused on global transactions for Baxalta's businesses.
+Dr. Altmeyer has served as a director since September 20, 2022.
+Dr. Altmeyer is the President, Chief Executive Officer and member of the board of directors of TigaTx, Inc. since June 2021.
+TigaTx is a biotech company developing engineered IgA monoclonal antibodies for the treatment of cancer patients.
+In 2024, TigaTx secured \$35.5 million of non-dilutive funding from ARPA-H and NIH to advance its first-in-class IgA program to the clinic.
+Since July 2024, Dr. Altmeyer is also currently serving on the board of directors for Antennova Limited as an independent director.
+Before joining TigaTx, Dr. Altmeyer was the Chief Business Officer at Sigilon Therapeutics, Inc., a biotech company that was developing Shielded Living Therapeutics for patients with chronic diseases (acquired by Eli Lilly).
+Prior to Sigilon, Dr. Altmeyer was Chief Business Officer at Adicet Bio, Inc. (Nasdaq: ACET), a biotech developing allogenic, engineered gamma delta T cells for the treatment of cancer and other diseases.
+Before joining Adicet Bio, Dr. Altmeyer was Vice President for Business Development & Licensing at Baxalta (acquired by Shire Plc) where she focused on global transactions for Baxalta's businesses.
 Prior to Baxalta, Dr. Altmeyer worked for Novartis Pharmaceuticals for over a decade from 2004 to 2015 in positions of increasing responsibilities within Business Development and Project Leadership.
 She also oversaw the Companion Diagnostics Business Development group and managed several alliances.
-As a project leader at Novartis, Dr. Altmeyer led multidisciplinary project teams through the generation and implementation of strategies for compounds in research, development and on the market.
-Prior to Novartis, Anne worked as a project manager at Merck & Co., Inc. (NYSE: MRK), supporting various therapeutic areas.
-Dr. Altmeyer received a Ph.D. in molecular immunology from Strasbourg University, France, and performed a postdoctoral fellowship at the New York University School of Medicine.
+Prior to Novartis, Dr. Altmeyer worked as a project manager at Merck & Co., Inc. (NYSE: MRK), supporting various therapeutic areas.
+Dr. Altmeyer received a Ph.D. in molecular immunology from Strasbourg University, France, performed a postdoctoral fellowship at the New York University School of Medicine, and was a research associate at Cornell University Medical College.
 Dr. Altmeyer has also received an M.B.A. from Rutgers University and an M.P.H. from the University of Medicine and Dentistry of New Jersey.
-Dr. Altmeyer was selected as a director because of her business leadership experience and extensive prior experience in the biopharmaceutical industry.
+Dr. Altmeyer was selected as a

-Yong Ben, MD, Director
+Yong Ben, M.D., Director

+Dr. Ben has served as a director since March 1, 2023.
 Dr. Ben has over 20 years of clinical development expertise including strategic planning, oncology clinical trial design and execution and successful BLA/NDA submissions.
-Dr. Ben is currently Venture Partner at Eight Roads Venture (formerly known as Fidelity Ventures) since August 2022.
-Prior to that, Dr. Ben served as Chief Medical Officer for BeiGene, Ltd. (NASDAQ: BGNE), a global biotechnology company specializing in drugs for cancer treatment, from February 2019 to February 2022, and served as a clinical advisor with the company until July 2022.
-Prior to BeiGene, Dr. Ben served as Chief Medical Officer for BioAtla, Inc. (NASDAQ: BCAB), an immunotherapy company, from May 2017 to February 2019.
-Prior to BioAtla, Dr. Ben was the Global Clinical Leader, Immuno-Oncology Clinical Development, for AstraZeneca PLC (NASDAQ: AZN) from August 2014 to May 2017.
+Dr. Ben is currently the Chief Medical and Development Officer at BridgeBio Oncology Therapeutics since September 2024.
+Prior to that, he was a venture partner at Eight Roads Venture (formerly known as Fidelity Ventures) since August 2022.
+Prior to Eight Roads Venture, Dr. Ben served as Chief Medical Officer for BeiGene, Ltd. (Nasdaq: BGNE), a global biotechnology company specializing in drugs for cancer treatment, from February 2019 to February 2022, and served as a clinical advisor with the company until July 2022.
+Prior to BeiGene, Dr. Ben served as Chief Medical Officer for BioAtla, Inc. (Nasdaq: BCAB), an immunotherapy company, from May 2017 to February 2019.
+Prior to BioAtla, Dr. Ben was the Global Clinical Leader, Immuno-Oncology Clinical Development, for AstraZeneca PLC (Nasdaq: AZN) from August 2014 to May 2017.
 Dr. Ben received his medical degree from Norman Bethune College of Medicine and was a surgical oncologist at Peking Union Medical College Hospital with a post-doctoral fellowship at California Pacific Medical Center.
 Dr. Ben also received an M.B.A. from the University of California, San Diego.
 Dr. Ben was selected as a director due to his medical knowledge and extensive business leadership experience in the biopharmaceutical industry.